vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ### Absence of perfect multicolinearity among predictors

-Similarly, in order to detect multicolinearity we may check correletion coefficients between predictors.
+Similarly, in order to detect multicolinearity we may check correlation coefficients between predictors.
 In our example among three remaining variables the correlation coefficients between the percentage of lower status population and the number of rooms is -0.61, which makes perfect sense as these categories are certainly related but not fully.

 And yet, checking pairwise correlation coefficinets alone is not enough as ony variable may be dependent on multiple other variables.
 To tackle this problem we should check variance inflation inflation factor (more to in can be found [here]({{ site.baseurl }}{% link _posts/2019-10-27-linear-least-squares.md %})), as it measures the variance in coefficients caused by multicolinearity in the variables of the model.